AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Early Christianity Adulterated.

-The Edinburgh Review concedes that \"upon a full inspection it will be seen that the corruption of Christianity was itself the effect of that vitiated state of the human mind, of which the vices of the government were the great and primary cause.\" \"That the Christian religion suffered much from the influence of the Gentile philosophy is unquestionable.\"[^130]
+The Edinburgh Review concedes that "upon a full inspection it will be seen that the corruption of Christianity was itself the effect of that vitiated state of the human mind, of which the vices of the government were the great and primary cause."
+"That the Christian religion suffered much from the influence of the Gentile philosophy is unquestionable."[^130]

-Dr. Middleton, in a famous \"Letter from Rome,\" shows that from the pantheon down heathen temples, shrines and altars were taken by the early church, and so used that Pagans could employ them as well as Christians and retain their old superstitions and errors while professing Christianity.
+Dr. Middleton, in a famous "Letter from Rome," shows that from the pantheon down heathen temples, shrines and altars were taken by the early church, and so used that Pagans could employ them as well as Christians and retain their old superstitions and errors while professing Christianity.
 In other words, that much of Paganism, after the First Century or two, remained in and corrupted Christianity.

-Mosheim writes that \"no one objected (in the Fifth Century) to Christians retaining the opinions of their Pagan ancestors;\" and Tytler describes the confusion that resulted from the mixture of Pagan philosophy with the plain and simple doctrines of the Christian religion, from which the church in its infant state \"suffered in a most essential manner.\"
+Mosheim writes that "no one objected (in the Fifth Century) to Christians retaining the opinions of their Pagan ancestors;" and Tytler describes the confusion that resulted from the mixture of Pagan philosophy with the plain and simple doctrines of the Christian religion, from which the church in its infant state "suffered in a most essential manner."

-T. B. Thayer,[^131] thinks that the faith of the early Christian church "of the orthodox party was one-half Christian, one-quarter Jewish, and one-quarter Pagan; while that of the gnostic party was about one-quarter Christian and three-quarters philosophical Paganism.\" The purpose of many of the fathers seems to have been to bridge the abyss between Paganism and Christianity, and, for the sake of proselytes, to tolerate Pagan doctrine.
+T. B. Thayer,[^131] thinks that the faith of the early Christian church "of the orthodox party was one-half Christian, one-quarter Jewish, and one-quarter Pagan; while that of the gnostic party was about one-quarter Christian and three-quarters philosophical Paganism."
+The purpose of many of the fathers seems to have been to bridge the abyss between Paganism and Christianity, and, for the sake of proselytes, to tolerate Pagan doctrine.

-Says Merivale: In the Fifth Century, \"Paganism was assimilated, not extirpated, and Christendom has suffered from it more or less ever since....The church...was content to make terms with what survived of Paganism, content to lose even more than it gained in an unholy alliance
+Says Merivale: In the Fifth Century, "Paganism was assimilated, not extirpated, and Christendom has suffered from it more or less ever since....The church...was content to make terms with what survived of Paganism, content to lose even more than it gained in an unholy alliance